SummaryRead the full fact sheet

 - Wear rubber or plastic soled shoes when using electrical appliances, especially in wet areas, on concrete or outdoors.

 - Have safety switches installed by an electrician.

 - Buy portable power boards with built-in safety switches.

-- Insert safety plugs into power points not in use to stop children from inserting objects into them.
+- Insert safety plugs into unused power points to stop children from inserting objects into them.

-A safety switch, or residual current device, is designed to save lives by monitoring power flow and making sure the flow is even.
-This is different to a circuit breaker, which is designed to protect household wiring from power surges.
+A safety switch is different to a circuit breaker, which is designed to protect household wiring from power surges.

 Where to get help

 - In an emergency, call triple zero (000)

 - Tel. – for expert health advice 24 hours a day, 7 days a week

 - – free online referral service for anyone who is undertaking works to find out where underground pipes, cables and utilities are located